ephes/django_async/article_sorted.md

 If you now point your browser to the url of your [aggregated view](http://localhost:8000/api/aggregated/), you should be able to see your first result from an asynchronous function.
-If we would have used a normal sync and called `httpx.get(url)` in a for loop, this aggregation would have taken at least ten seconds, because every sync view sleeps for one second.
-But our async view also was done after about one second, so we must have called our sync views concurrently by using `async def`, `async with` and the magic of `asyncio.gather`.
+A normal sync view calling `httpx.get(url)` in a for loop would have taken at least ten seconds to complete, because every api view sleeps for one second and they would have been called one after another and their latencies are just summing up.
+But our async view took only about one second to complete, so we must have called our sync views concurrently by using `async def`, `async with` and the magic of `asyncio.gather`.
 Great.

-We can check our assumptions by adding a sync aggregation view to `mysite/views.py`:
+We can check our hypothesis by adding a plain sync aggregation view to `mysite/views.py`:
 ```python
 def api_aggregated_sync(request):
     s = time.perf_counter()